Hawasandra1/skipsize/README.md

 ## skipsize

-My approach to coding this redesign focused on breaking down the problem into manageable React components, handling data efficiently, and ensuring a great user experience across devices.
+My redesign focused on breaking down the problem into manageable React components, handling data efficiently, and ensuring a great user experience across devices.

 ### 1. Project Setup and Component Structure